-5. Grill the steak over medium-hot coals until medium rare (about 10 minutes per inch of meat.)
+- Grill the steak over medium-hot coals until medium rare (about 10 minutes per inch of thickness of steak.)

 Note: If you like, you may place some of the meat, sauce, and oranges in a tortilla and wrap it up, like eating fajitas.
 This is not traditional but fun!

 - The acid in a marinade will help tenderize tougher cuts of meat.
 Tender cuts use the marinade for its flavor alone.